TechxArtisanStudio/Openterface/docs/faq/minikvm/op-minikvm.md

 #### Can the Mini-KVM support file transfers? {: #file-transfer }

-Yes, the Openterface Mini-KVM includes a switchable USB-A port shared between the host and target devices.
+Yes, the Openterface Mini-KVM includes [a switchable USB-A port](/product/minikvm/usb-switch) shared between the host and target devices.

-??? note "How to share a USB stick/disk between the Host and Target devices?"
-    Files can be transferred between the host and target by following these steps:

-    1. Mount a USB stick drive on the host when the small black switch is set to the side of the host's Type-C port.
-    2. Copy the files onto this mounted drive.
-    3. After copying, unmount the drive without physically unplugging it.
-    4. Flip the small black switch to the other side.
-This action switches the USB-A port's connection to the target.
-    5. Mount the USB stick on the target device and copy/move files off the drive, completing the transfer process of files from host to target.

-    This method can also be used in the opposite direction.

-??? note "Remember to eject the flash drive before toggling the switch"
-    If the USB port is being used by a flash drive, ensure you eject the flash drive before toggling the switch to transfer the port's use to another computer.

 #### Can the switchable USB-A port be toggled in software? {: #usb-port-toggle }

 With the hardware upgrade to v1.9, yes!
-We're currently working on coding this feature into our app.
-Once it's in place, it will support both physical flipping and toggling at the software level.
-Check with our dev team on Discord to know more about this progress.
+It supports both physical flipping and toggling at the software level.

 #### Why USB 2.0 instead of USB 3.0? {: #usb-2-vs-3 }